yanqilong3321/CARD/README.md

+## CARD
+This is the pytorch implement for paper **Enhancing Guidance for Missing Data in Diffusion-Based Sequential Recommendation.**
 ## Reproduce the results

-Our experiment settings are specified in the `CARD.yml` file.
+Our experiment I settings are specified in the `CARD.yml` file .
 To create the environment, you can use the following command:

 ```
 conda env create -f card.yml
 ```
+our experiments were conducted on a single NVIDIA RTX 4090 GPU.

 ### Zhihu
 ```